 It also has a variety of free activities available on its website, suitable for use in school or for home learning, which can be found at www.youthsporttrust.org/free-resources

 There are also free digital resources Active in Mind to support young people's mental health and wellbeing during this time, and prepare them for their return to school.

 Throughout the pandemic the Youth Sport Trust has also made some of its Healthy Movers resource cards free to download.
-Designed to support two to five-year-olds' physical literacy, self-esteem and wellbeing, it is also hosting Healthy Movers At Home sessions every Tuesday and Thursday at 11am live on YouTube.
+Designed to support two to five-year-olds' physical literacy, self-esteem and wellbeing, it also hosted Healthy Movers At Home sessions on YouTube.